ops-center/alerts/charts/zookeeper-alerts/ticket-template.md

     ```
 - Check the stateful and secret is created:
     ```bash
-    kubectl get secret -n <ns> | grep <redis-object-name>
+    kubectl get secret -n <ns> | grep <zookeeper-object-name>
     ```
 - Pod logs: If there are multiple pods, log all of them one by one.
-Redis in Standalone mode and Cluster mode doesn't contain the `redis-coordinator` container
     ```bash
-    kubectl logs -n <ns> <pod-name> -c redis kubectl logs -n <ns> <pod-name> -c redis-coordinator
+    kubectl logs -n <ns> <pod-name> -c zookeeper
     ```
 - Operator logs:
     ```bash